- Lua Tutorial

 There may be a situation when you need to execute a block of code several number of times.
 In general, statements are executed sequentially: the first statement in a function is executed first, followed by the second, and so on.

 Programming languages provide various control structures that allow for more complicated execution paths.

-Lua programming language provides the following types of loop to handle looping requirements.
-Click the following links to check their detail.
+Lua provides the following types of loops to handle looping requirements.

-Loop control statement change execution from its normal sequence.
+Loop control statement changes execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.

 A loop becomes infinite loop if a condition never becomes false.
 The while loop is often used for this purpose.
-Since we directly give true for the condition, it keeps executing for ever.
-We can use break statement to break this loop.
+Since we directly give true for the condition, it keeps executing forever.
+We can use the break statement to break this loop.

 while( true ) do print("This loop will run forever.") end